This article will help you:

 A background check for motor vehicle records (MVR) may be in suspended status for three reasons.

-- The license number was entered incorrectly, and the candidate did not submit a photo of their license within 7 days to correct the number in the Applicant Portal
+- The license number was entered incorrectly, and the candidate did not submit a photo of their license within 7 days to correct the number in the Candidate Portal

 - The MVR is not available electronically.